SideNicheHustle

 Cons

-• Training is non-negotiable — improper application near the eyes carries real safety risks
+• Training is non-negotiable.
+Improper application near the eyes carries real safety risks

 • Adhesive allergies and sensitivities are an ongoing risk that require patch testing protocols for every new client

-• Precision work that requires sustained focus — a two-hour set is physically and mentally demanding
+• Precision work that requires sustained focus.
+A two-hour set is physically and mentally demanding

-• Licensing requirements vary widely — some states require an esthetics licence, others require only certification
+• Licensing requirements vary widely.
+Some states require an esthetics licence, others require only certification

 Skills needed